 Your finances are one of the main things that the government looks at to decide if you are likely to become a public charge.
 You probably can’t quickly increase your income, but you can take a few steps to improve financial status in the government's eyes.

 Under the public charge rule, the government pays closer attention to your immigration application.
 That means it is more important than ever to prepare your paperwork carefully.
 We can help you get your forms ready, for free, using our simple app.
-Click the button below to get started.

 Most people can prepare their immigration paperwork by themselves.
 Working with an immigration attorney may help reduce the risk that the government will deny your application under the public charge rule, though.
 You can find local attorneys and legal aid agencies on USA.gov.
 Many of these lawyers and agencies can help you for free!